The original Black Square (1915) today hangs in the Tretyakov Gallery in Moscow on Krymsky ValYuriy Somov/RIA Novosti

 Malevich had brought the collection to Berlin in 1927 as a personal exhibition and when he suddenly had to return home, he left the works with German architect Hugo Häring.
 The painter was never able to get the paintings back.
 Subsequently, Häring managed to conceal this artistic archive from the Nazi authorities, preserve it during the war and in the end send it to the Dutch museum.
 When the works were exhibited and reproduced in photo albums, they had an unimaginable effect on those who saw them.
 Even more incredible is that the lion's share of Malevich's legacy remained inaccessible to the western public until the advent of perestroika in the USSR in the 1980s.

 St. Petersburg art historian and Russian avant-garde expert Irina Karasik believes that Malevich’s masterpiece ranks alongside the most influential artworks in history.
 "In the history of world art perhaps there is no painting that has had more fame than Malevich's Black Square, there is no work that has brought about so many other works," she said.
 The painting's influence is very diverse, even unexpected.
-Paradoxically, in Russia the influence is felt less than it is in the West.
+Paradoxically, in

 While we can say that artists such as the 50s-60s American minimalists Carl Andre and Donald Judd borrowed much from Suprematist principles, the French action painter Yves Klein and American Mark Rothko have nothing in common with Malevich's airy geometry.
 Nevertheless, the latter two painters often talked about Russian abstractionism as a major reference point.